Create custom fields in a Log Analytics workspace in Azure Monitor

 Once you’ve identified the records that will have the custom field, you identify the data that you want to extract.
 Log Analytics will use this information to identify similar patterns in similar records.
 In the step after this you will be able to validate the results and provide further details for Log Analytics to use in its analysis.

 - Highlight the text in the sample record that you want to populate the custom field.
-You will then be presented with a dialog box to provide a name for the field and to perform the initial extract.
+You will then be presented with a dialog box to provide a name and data type for the field and to perform the initial extract.
 The characters _CF will automatically be appended.

 - Click Extract to perform an analysis of collected records.